 You might consider:

-- Establish a naming convention for your Office 365 Groups and enforce it with a policy through Azure AD (requires an Azure AD premium license) or create an effecting naming convention through good old-fashioned user education and trust.
+- Establish a naming convention for your Microsoft 365 groups and enforce it with a policy through Azure AD (requires an Azure AD premium license) or create an effecting naming convention through good old-fashioned user education and trust.
 Pisarek says one of the biggest questions he gets from his clients is how IT can control the naming of groups—so get ahead of potential duplicates and clutter by establishing a naming convention before your deployment.

 - Use a third-party governance tool to automate your governance from the get-go—and keep things tidy and secure as Teams grows.
 ShareGate Apricot monitors your tenant and highlights ways to make it healthier based on the policies that you’ve set.
 See which teams are active and which ones can be archived—and collaborate with team owners to keep things organized and up-to-date on an ongoing basis.